REOPENING PROTOCOL AND ADVICE FOR PATIENTS COMING FOR DENTAL TREATMENT

 PERSONAL PROTECTION EQUIPMENT (PPE)

 As you may have heard in the news, PPE is in short supply and the prices have skyrocketed.
 It is essential that staff wear the correct protection.
-The cost of this per patient will be in excess of £30 for each clinical staff member (maximum of £60 per appointment).
+The cost of this per patient will be in excess of £25 / appointment involving aerosol generating pocedure.
 This is unfortunately a fee that, at present, we have to pass down to our patients and we will require payment before booking any appointments.
 This cost will be used exclusively for purchasing the new PPE required.
 We hope that with time, the costs will diminish and then the practice will absorb the costs.
 We hope that patients will understand this and be accepting of this change.
 This cost will be in addition to the cost of treatment.

 Upon re-opening, the advice by Public Health England is that we have to prioritise patients that require urgent dental care, and whilst I know that every patient considers that their situation is urgent, as a practice, we have to abide by the guidelines and treat accordingly.
 We will, in time, see everyone, and again we ask for your patience and understanding.